adhitama19/260CT-Group/README.md

 8.manager adding (martin)

-9. Ski Slope (Kelly) No Gui, Text version done
+9.Ski Slope (Kelly) No Gui, Text version done
 - Slope operator can retrive all people expected to be on the slope on a given day

 ========================================================================================================================================